Imergent-Technology/Protogen/docs/archive/WIZARD_EXTRACTION_PLAN.md

 # Wizard System Extraction Plan

+> **⚠️ SUPERSEDED**: This plan has been superseded by the Flow System implementation.
+The wizard functionality was merged into the Flow System as the "Form Flow" sub-module instead of being a separate wizard system.
+See [WIZARD_FLOW_FEATURE_PARITY.md](./WIZARD_FLOW_FEATURE_PARITY.md) for the analysis and [FLOW_SCENE_MGMT_SESSION.md](./FLOW_SCENE_MGMT_SESSION.md) for implementation details.
+>
+> **Status**: ✅ Complete via Flow System / Form Flow
+> **Date Completed**: October 13, 2025

 ## Overview

-Extract and enhance the existing `WorkflowWizard` from the admin site and integrate it into the shared library as a sub-module of the Flow System.
-The wizard will interface with the Dialog System for presentation and provide a cohesive, user-friendly experience for complex multi-step data input.
+~~Extract and enhance the existing `WorkflowWizard` from the admin site and integrate it into the shared library as a sub-module of the Flow System.
+The wizard will interface with the Dialog System for presentation and provide a cohesive, user-friendly experience for complex multi-step data input.~~

+**Actual Implementation**: Wizard functionality integrated into Flow System as Form Flow sub-module with FormStep, SelectionStep, and ReviewStep components.
+Provides same capabilities with better integration.

 ## Current State Analysis